 • Minimum 4” thick foil-faced curtain wall insulation (mineral wool min.
 4 PCF density) securely attached to framing as per methods described in any UL or Intertek approved perimeter joint system.
 Curtain wall insulation to completely fill spandrel at floor level and cover vertical mullions

 2. Concrete floor assembly (minimum 12″ thickness) with concrete drop beam (2 hours, fire-rating)

 3. Minimum 4″ thick foil-faced curtain wall insulation (mineral wool min.
 4 PCF density) securely attached to framing members per methods described in any UL or Intertek approved perimeter joint system.
 Curtain wall insulation to completely fill spandrel at floor level and cover vertical mullions

 5. Minimum 1/8″ (wet) thickness firestop joint spray to completely cover mineral wool and overlapping minimum 1/2″ onto concrete floor and curtain wall

 Tamer Adnan Nezha

-Tamer Adnan Nezha is a Façade Manager at ACC (Arabian Construction Company).
-With a BS degree in civil engineering and Masters in building materials, he has over 16 years of façade construction experience in the Middle East.
-He is heading up specialist façade teams servicing projects in the Middle East.
-He worked on a wide variety of projects - large-scale and multiple-plot retail projects to mega high-rise projects.
-And, Tamer Adnan Nezha also has an extensive knowledge of the building envelope, fit-out, curtain walling, façades, cladding, structural glazing, architectural steel, and GRC in all phases (pre-design consulting phase, pre-construction phase, construction phase, operations & maintenance phase).
+Tamer Adnan Nezha is Façade Manager in Target Engineering Construction Co LLC.
+He has a BS degree in civil engineering and a Master’s in building materials.
+He has over 16 years of façade construction experience in the Middle East.
+Currently, he is heading up specialist façade teams and servicing projects in the Middle East.
+Nezha has worked on a wide variety of projects including large-scale and multiple-plot retail projects to mega high-rise projects.
+He has extensive knowledge of the building envelope, fit-out, curtain walling, façades, cladding, structural glazing, architectural steel, GRC in all phases (pre-design consulting phase, pre-construction phase, construction phase, operations & maintenance phase).